Table of Contents

 Although it seems like a no-brainer, it’s crucial to have a permanent indoor environment for your new cat to come home.

-Ensure to remove all toxic or dangerous plants, remove breakable objects, and ensure any wires are picked up or hidden from view.
+Ensure that all toxic or dangerous plants and breakable objects are removed, and ensure any wires are picked up or hidden from view.

 Many cats find wires quite intriguing, making it a safety hazard to have around the home.
 If you think your indoor cat may want to venture outside, look for a high-quality leash and harness to keep them safe.